tidalcycles/Tidal/CONTRIBUTING.md

 when you think it's ready to be accepted to make sure it's not being overlooked.

-If any of this is unclear, or if you'd like more information about development workflow, you are very welcome to join the `#tidal-innards` channel on http://talk.lurk.org/ and ask questions there.
+If any of this is unclear, or if you'd like more information about development workflow, you are very welcome to ask on one of the forums linked below.
+All questions are very welcome.

 ## Submodules

+Tidal depends on git submodules.
+In particular, the tidal-link module depends on submodules `link` and its `asio-standalone` dependency.

+If cloning the respository for the first time, add `--recursive` to your `git` command, to download these dependencies.

-The tidal-link module depends on submodules `link` and its `asio-standalone` dependency.
-Within the tidal repository, those submodules can be loaded using `git submodule update --init --recursive` .
+If you already have cloned the tidal repository, those submodules can be loaded using `git submodule update --init --recursive` .

 # Recommendations to handle forks and branches

 In your forked repository: before doing anything, make sure that local files are up to date:

 ```
 git checkout main
 git fetch upstream